Optimal Learners for Realizable Regression: PAC Learning and Online Learning: Extension to More General Loss Functions

 \section{Extension to More General Loss Functions}

 Our results can be extended to loss functions that satisfy approximate pseudo-metric axioms (see e.g., \cite{hopkins2022realizable,crammer2008learning}).
 The main difference from metric losses is that we allow an approximate triangle inequality instead of a strict inequality.
 Many natural loss functions are captured by this definition, such as the well-studied $\ell_p$ losses for the regression setting.
-Abstractly, in this context, the label space is an abstract non-empty set $\calY$, equipped with a general loss function $\ell : \calY^2 \to \reals_{\geq 0}$ satisfying the following property.
+Abstractly, in this context, the label space\footnote{We would like to mention that, in general, we do not require that the label space is bounded.
+In contrast, we have to assume that the loss function takes values in a bounded space.
+This is actually necessary since having an unbounded loss in the regression task would potentially make the learning task impossible.
+For instance, having some fixed accuracy goal, one could construct a learning instance (distribution over labeled examples) that would make estimation with that level of accuracy trivially impossible. } is an abstract non-empty set $\calY$, equipped with a general loss function $\ell : \calY^2 \to \reals_{\geq 0}$ satisfying the following property.

 \begin{definition} [Approximate Pseudo-Metric] For $c\geq 1 $, a loss function $\ell: \calY^2 \rightarrow \reals_{\geq 0}$ is $c$-approximate pseudo-metric if (i) $\l(x,x) = 0$ for any $x \in \calY$, (ii) $\l(x,y) = \l(y,x)$ for any $x,y \in \calY$, and, (iii) $\l$ satisfies a $c$-approximate triangle inequality; for any $y_1,y_2,y_3\in \calY$, it holds that $\ell(y_1,y_2)\leq c\lr{\ell(y_1,y_3)+\ell(y_2,y_3)}$. \end{definition}